borghives/loom/notes/query_api_and_normalization_refactor.md

 ### Benefits

 -   **Discoverability**: The query mechanism is now an explicit part of the `Model` API (`User.fields()`), making it easier for developers to find and use.
--   **Type Safety & Autocompletion**: By accessing fields through the model, IDEs and static analysis tools can provide autocompletion and detect errors from typos in field names, preventing common runtime bugs.
 -   **Readability**: Queries are more self-documenting as they are clearly associated with the model they apply to.

-This change was inspired by the proposal in `notes/query_field_enhancement.md`, but uses a dictionary-style access `fields['name']` instead of attribute access `fields.name` to likely simplify the implementation.

 ## 3. Refactoring of Query Value Normalization